-Fig. 11: Convergence in terms of strain energy for the Motz problem.
-X-VEM computations are done with the elliptic projector Π_X^{∇} on quadrilateral and polygonal meshes and are compared to both the standard VEM and FEM
+Fig. 12: Convergence in terms of strain energy for the Motz problem.
+X-VEM computations are done with the elliptic projector Π_X^{∇} on quadrilateral and polygonal meshes and are compared to the standard VEM, FEM and the SBF-FEM proposed in [4].